 The loyalty spectrum widget is a powerful tool to get your NPS analysis started.

-Popular segments we see are B2B vs B2C customers, language of recipient, region of recipient, the touchpoint (useful for transactional NPS surveys), and by account revenue value.
+Popular segments we see are B2B vs B2C customers, the language of recipient, region of the recipient, the touchpoint (useful for transactional NPS surveys), and by account revenue value.

 Each of these lets you dig deeper into the nuance of your score.

-Our fleet of NPS driver widgets include waterfall charts, loyalty charts, scatter plots and other tables.
+Our fleet of NPS driver widgets includes waterfall charts, loyalty charts, scatter plots, and other tables.

-Once you, or your NPS software, has calculated the contribution of each driver to the overall NPS score, an NPS driver segmentation is a great way visualize it.
+Once you, or your NPS software, have calculated each driver's contribution to the overall NPS score, an NPS driver segmentation is a great way to visualize it.

 By segmenting by customer account or region (or whatever you’d like), the below chart reveals areas of low performance that your team can work on.

-One of the most important things you can do for your business growth, NPS program, and customers is to tie your NPS score to financial outcomes.
-These growth-focused NPS visualizations help you do that.
+One of the most important things you can do for your business growth, CX program, and customers is to tie your NPS score to financial outcomes.

 The effect is to show you how much of your overall annual revenue sits with promoters (safe) vs detractors (at-risk) so you can turn up to your management meeting with clarity on why CX needs investment this year.